ivoryak47/Machine-Learning/Lung_X-Ray_classification/readme.md

 The motivation of the project was to automate the detection of pneumatic lung using its X-ray image during the COVID-19 pandemic.
 Its a CNN model developed in Python using Keras and tensorflow.
 The model has a decent accuracy of 90 percent.
 For better accessibility, a web app was developed using streamlit where the users can simply upload the X-ray images and get the prediction.

+You can download the Data_Set from here : https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia